 The bowing hand

 Once you have a comfortable fiddle bow hold, what else do you need to master with the bowing hand?
 It’s important to understand the relationship between the bow and your hand/fingers.
-Often when people first learn to play, they develop a fixed bow hold, with the bow being kept in exactly the same relationship to the hand throughout the length of the bow stroke.
+Often when people first learn to play, they develop a fixed bow hold, with the bow being kept in exactly the same relationship to the hand throughout the length of the bow stroke, and use the upper and lower arm to create the bow strokes.

 As well as this relaxed and interactive hold, the fingers can also have a real impact on the detail of the sound we make.
 With an effective bow hold, you will be able to use the thumb as a ‘pivot’ for the bow.
 This pivoting action works in respect of keeping the bow perpendicular to the strings In this video, Zlata Brouwer shows the action of the first finger on the stick of the bow, being used here to create a run of staccato notes on an up bow: